Jan. 6 takeaways: White House in chaos, unmovable Trump - NewsBreak

 Jan.
 6 takeaways: White House in chaos, unmovable Trump

-The House Jan.
-6 committee closed out its set of summer hearings with its most detailed focus yet on the investigation ’s main target: former President Donald Trump .
+WASHINGTON — (AP) — The House Jan.
+6 committee closed out its set of summer hearings with its most detailed focus yet on the investigation's main target: former President Donald Trump.

 The panel on Thursday examined Trump's actions on Jan.
 6, 2021, as hundreds of his supporters broke into the U.S. Capitol, guiding viewers minute-by-minute through the deadly afternoon to show how long it took for the former president to call off the rioters.
 The panel focused on 187 minutes that day, between the end of Trump's speech calling for supporters to march to the Capitol at 1:10 p.m. and a video he released at 4:17 p.m. telling the rioters they were "very special" but they had to go home.